Pellegrini, Robert J

 His book Between Fathers and Sons: Critical Incident Narratives in the Development of Men’s Lives (Haworth Press) has been acclaimed nationally in reviews by eminent scholars.

-In a project scheduled for 2016 release in revised editions, he represented the view that stories shape our identity and thus our destiny – for better or worse, for good or evil, in his 2010 book Identities for Life and Death: Can We Save Us From Our Toxically Storied Selves?
+In a project planned for release in a second edition, he represented the view that stories shape our identity and thus our destiny – for better or worse, for good or evil, in his 2010 book Identities for Life and Death: Can We Save Us From Our Toxically Storied Selves?
 The broader objective of the latter work, along with the inspirational daily message calendar he wrote to accompany it, was to promote a universal awareness of belonging to what he calls a “Global Life System” – a mind set he believes is crucial for substantively effective efforts to enhance the quality and ultimately the sustainability of life on earth, in a world beset by challenges to which we may otherwise respond by turning increasingly against each other.

 His most recent work is a program he refers to as “Life Construction101” – designed to provide students, at-risk or otherwise, with the cognitive, procedural, and motivational tools with which to build a productive, abundant, meaningful life on the foundation of a good education.
 The instructional manual for this program is Dr. Pellegrini’s 2014 book, Education for the Joy of It: How to Thrive Not Just Survive in High School, College And Beyond – What Students Need to Know About Academic Success and Outstanding Achievement at Anything in Life.
 The latter project is the subject of two YouTube videos titled "Education For The Joy Of It" and "Outstanding Success."